Calling Panther Lake

 Please dispose of trash in barrels provided.

-Black Bass (combined largemouth, spotted and smallmouth)10Anglers can harvest only one bass over 20 inches.
+Black Bass (combined largemouth, spotted and smallmouth)20 inches and over10 per angler, 1 over 20 inches

 Statewide creel and size limits apply to all other fish species